Tree Fell on Your House, Yard, or Street in Greensboro, NC?

 Recommended action

-Get two written quotes, confirm haul-away and stump policy in writing, and check for any city permit triggers (see Permits below).
+Get two written quotes, confirm haul-away policy in writing, and check for any city permit triggers (see Permits below).

 When in doubt — particularly with any combination of new lean, fresh soil cracking, or audible movement in the trunk — treat it as Level 2 or higher and request an on-site assessment rather than waiting.